Tim55667757/FuzzyClassificator/README.md

     0.65    0.68    High
     0.76    0.79    Max

-To classify each of input vectors using --classify key.
+To classify each of input vectors You must to use --classify key.
 All columns are used as values of input vectors.

-If we train Neuronet with command:
+If You train Neuronet with command:

     python FuzzyClassificator.py --ethalons ethalons.dat --learn config=3,3,2,2 epochs=1000 rate=0.1 momentum=0.05

-And then trying to classificate candidates vectors with command:
+And then classificate candidates vectors with command:

     python FuzzyClassificator.py --candidates candidates.dat --network network.xml --report report.txt --classify config=3,3,2,2

-Then we get *report.text* file with information that looks like this:
+Then You'll get *report.text* file with information that looks like this:

     Neuronet: C:\work\projects\FuzzyClassificator\network.xml